A Modular Graph-Native Query Optimization Framework: Query Transformation

+\gopt~employs the ANTLR parser tool~\cite{antlr} to interpret queries in different query languages into an Abstract Syntax Tree (AST).
+Currently, \gopt~supports two of the most popular graph query languages, Cypher\cite{cypher} and Gremlin\cite{gremlin}, as exemplified in \reffig{workflow}(a) and \reffig{workflow}(b), and preserves compatibility with the recent ISO standard GQL~\cite{gql}.
+Then, the AST is transformed into the \ir~ as a logical plan, as shown in \reffig{workflow}(c), through a \graphirbuilder.
+A code snippet for building the logical plan is as follows:

+{ Note that \code{Alias()} defines an alias for results, accessible via \code{Tag()} in later operations.
+With the \graphirbuilder, the logical plan is constructed in a language-independent manner, facilitating the subsequent optimization process.
+Henceforth, when optimizing CGPs, we are referring to optimizing their GIR form. } \eat{ {In the logical plan, we further construct a \pattern~in graph structure for \matchpattern, where \getvertex~corresponds to vertices, \expandedge~corresponds to edges, and \expandpath~with hop number $l$ corresponds to $l$ consecutive edges in the pattern, to facilitate the subsequent process.
+For example, the \matchpattern~in \reffig{workflow}(c) is further built into a \pattern~in \reffig{typeinfer}(a), based on which the type inference and optimizations are performed.
+Specifically, when transforming the \expandpath, we preserve the path's start, end, and options.
+This preservation ensures that, after the optimization process, it can be transformed back into an \expandpath, or possibly join of \expandpath~operators depending on the optimization results, within the physical plan to maintain the original path matching semantics.} }

-\begin{example} \reffig{workflow}(a-c) illustrates the process of parsing a query into a logical plan. \reffig{workflow}(a) shows a query written in Cypher, and \reffig{workflow}(b) shows the same query written in Gremlin.
-For example, in Cypher query, the first sentence \code{MATCH (v1)-[e1]->(v2)} is parsed into \scan~$(v_1,\unionall,V)$, \expandedge~$(v_1, e_1, \unionall, OUT)$, and \getvertex~$(e_1, v_2, \unionall, TARGET)$ respectively.
-We do similar procedures for other sentences in the \code{MATCH}, and finally get a \matchpattern~ as shown in the top half in \reffig{workflow}(c).
-The \code{match} part in Gremlin is parsed into a \matchpattern~ in a similar way.
-Then for the relational part in the query, for example, the \code{WHERE} clause in Cypher is parsed into a \select~ operator with the filter condition of \code{v3.name="China"}.
-Finally, we get the logical plan as shown in \reffig{workflow}(c). \end{example}
+\eat{ \begin{example} \reffig{workflow}(a-b) illustrate the original queries written in Cypher and Gremlin respectively.
+In the Cypher query, we parse \code{MATCH (v1)-[e1]->(v2)} into $\getvertex(NA, v_1,\unionall, NA)$, $\expandedge(v_1, e_1, \unionall, OUT)$, and then followed by another $\getvertex(e_1, v_2, \unionall, TGT)$.
+Similar process are applied to subsequent clauses in the \code{MATCH}, resulting in the \matchpattern~\\shown in the upper portion of \reffig{workflow}(c).
+The \code{match} part in Gremlin query can be parsed into a \matchpattern~in a similar way.
+For the relational part, e.g., the \code{WHERE} clause in Cypher, is parsed into a \select~operator with the filter condition of \code{v3.name="China"}.
+Finally, the logical plan is obtained as depicted in \reffig{workflow}(c). \end{example} }